Broken Nose Compensation | Nose Injury Claims And Payouts

 How Much Compensation Can I Claim?

-Broken nose compensation can be awarded under two different heads of claim.
+Broken nose compensation can be awarded under 2 different heads of claim.
 These are:

-• General damages are awarded for the physical and psychological harm caused by the accident.
+• General damages are awarded for the physical and psychological injuries.

 Those responsible for calculating a potential value for general damages can refer to your provided medical documents in conjunction with the Judicial College Guidelines (JCG).
-This publication contains guideline award brackets for a range of different injuries.
-We have used the facial injury brackets to create the below table.
+This publication contains guideline compensation brackets for a range of different injuries.
+We have used some of its brackets to create the table below.

 Compensation Table